oesteban/psychopy-eyetracker-eyelink/README.md

 ## Usage

-Once the package is installed, PsychoPy will automatically load it when started and the `psychopy.iohub.devices.eyetracker.hw.tobii` namespace will contain the loaded objects.
+Once the package is installed, PsychoPy will automatically load it when started and the `psychopy.iohub.devices.eyetracker.hw.sr_research.eyelink` namespace will contain the loaded objects.